-The best way to proceed with a wheelchair elevator in your home is to understand the nuances of the wheelchair and design around them.
-The elevator must fit into the residence both physically and aesthetically.
-The approach to the elevator must take into consideration the space required for the wheelchair.
+The best way to determine the location and configuration of a wheelchair elevator in your home is to understand the nuances of the wheelchair and design around them.
+The elevator must fit into the residence both physically and aesthetically and consider the space required for the wheelchair.

 - The entrance to the elevator must be wide enough for the wheelchair to pass through.

 - The floor space of the elevator must be large enough to contain the wheelchair user and sometimes an attendant.